 The successful testing in the wave tank as well as in Nissum Bredning generated a host of useful information which has been utilized in a design study used to understand the forthcoming test in energetic waters.

 The test relies on a sturdy main-structure designed by Vryhof Anchors and normal sized hydraulic components.

 Low project risk has been focus in the test.

 The structure alone will hardly be affected by the forces of the waves due to its limited surface area and weight compared with its design loads and tension.
 The test will start with one small collector plate (1:3 scale) and generate data from “real” conditions, but with very limited forces and risks.
 Scaling up the plate area and numbers will happen gradually based on system data and design optimization in a stepwise approach.
 The plan is to end with energy collectors in 1:2 scale.

 Destruction of ECs in rough weather and by unforeseen wear and tear is the main risk.
 But the ECs are low cost and can easily be replaced.
 The structure serves as a platform for rapid optimization of efficiency and life time.
-The key to this process is the rugged structure but also a hydrodynamic model developed by a university for fully understanding the system behavior.
+The key to this process is the rugged structure but also a hydrodynamic model developed by the Technical University of Denmark for fully understanding the system behavior.

 Levelised cost of energy is estimated to be best in market